KeyboardKit/KeyboardKit/README.md

 ## Demo Applications

-This project contains a `Demo` folder with three demo apps that lets you try out KeyboardKit.
+This project contains a `Demo` folder with a demo apps that lets you try out different KeyboardKit features.

-`Demo` uses KeyboardKit and lets you type in a light and dark text field.
-It has three keyboards:
+The demo app has 5 keyboard extensions:

 * `English` has a `SystemKeyboard` with the standard, English locale.
-* `Unicode` has a `SystemKeyboard` with custom, unicode-based inputs.
+* `Unicode` has a `SystemKeyboard` with unicode-based input keys.
-* `Custom` has a completely custom input sets and keyboard layout.
+* `Custom` has a `SystemKeyboard` with custom keys, layout and appearance.

-`ProDemo` uses KeyboardKit Pro and supports all keyboard locales, LTR and RTL, autocomplete etc. It has two keyboards:

-* `System LTR` has a `SystemKeyboard` with all left-to-right locales.
+* `Pro` uses KeyboardKit Pro and has a `SystemKeyboard` with all LRT locales.
-* `System RTL` has a `SystemKeyboard` with all right-to-left locales.
+* `ProRtl` uses KeyboardKit Pro and has a `SystemKeyboard` with all RTL locales.

-Just open and run any of these projects, then enable the keyboards you want to try under System Settings.
+Just open and run the demo app, then enable the keyboards you want to try under System Settings.
 Note that you need to enable full access to try some features, like audio and haptic feedback.